 Please scroll down for plenty more exciting enrichment opportunities.

 Peterhouse Essay Competitions (History, Science & English) – Three prestigious annual essay competitions include Peterhouse’s Vellacott History Prize, the Kelvin Science Prize and the Thomas Campion English Prize.
 The Peterhouse Essay Competitions are a great opportunity for Year 12 students to start exploring their subject and get a taste of university-level research.
 It runs every year, with questions released in December and the deadline for entries falling at the end of March.
 Each competition has a prize pool of £750.
-Click here to find out more, or speak to Mr Yates or Mr Dodd in school.
+Click here to find out more, or speak to Mr Yates (history) or Mr Dodd (geography) in school.
+Deadline: End of March 2020.

 All departments offer a range of subject enrichment opportunities; please speak to your subject teacher to find out more.
 The following super-curricular opportunities may also be of interest: